1969 Curaçao uprising: Colonial and racial relations

+Local politics

 Local politics also contributed to the uprising.
 The center-left Democratic Party (DP) had been in power in the Netherlands Antilles since 1954.
 The DP was more closely connected to the labor movement than its major rival, the National People's Party (NVP).
 This relationship was strained by the DP's inability to satisfy expectations it would improve workers' conditions.
 The DP was mainly associated with the white segments of the working class and blacks criticized it for primarily advancing white interests.
 The 1960s also saw the rise of radicalism in Curaçao.
 Many students went to the Netherlands to study and some returned with radical left-wing ideas and founded the Union Reformista Antillano (URA) in 1965.
 The URA established itself as a socialist alternative to the established parties, although it was more reformist than revolutionary in outlook.
 Beyond parliamentary politics, Vitó, a weekly magazine at the center of a movement aiming to end the economic and political exploitation of the masses thought to be a result of neo-colonialism, published analyses of local economic, political, and social conditions.
 Vitó started being published in Papiamentu rather than in Dutch in 1967, and gained a mass following.
 It had close ties with radical elements in the labor movement.
 Papa Godett, a leader in the dock workers' union, worked with Stanley Brown, the editor of Vitó.